Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 Please note, the President’s memorandum applies to communications prior to the award of a grant or other Recovery Act funding; it does not apply to communications with officials regarding the administration of a grant that has already been awarded.

 We encourage your inquiries concerning this funding opportunity and welcome the opportunity to answer questions from potential applicants.
-Inquiries may be written or by telephone, and fall into three areas: scientific/research (program), peer review, and financial or grants management issues.
+Inquiries may fall into three areas: scientific/research (program), peer review, and financial or grants management issues.

 1. Scientific/Research Contact(s):